 The road to success: how we made Shadow USB-friendly

 We want your Shadow PC to feel totally unique to you.
-Not only should it show off your video games library in the best possible light, it should be customizable and - most importantly - allow you to use your physical hardware when gaming.
+Not only should it show off your video games library in the best possible light, it should be totally customisable and - most importantly - allow you to use your physical hardware when gaming.

-Most of us rely on specific equipment to be the best players we can be - whether you have a soft spot for the classic keyboard and mouse combo, have rocketfire reflexes on a controller, or use a robotic fire-eating T-Rex to do your dirty work.
+Indeed, most of us rely on specific equipment to be the best players we can be - whether you have a soft spot for the classic keyboard and mouse combo, have rocketfire reflexes on a controller, or use a robotic fire-eating T-Rex to do your dirty work (hey, each to their own).
 That’s why we’ve developed your Shadow computer to make it compatible with your USB devices over our network... so that you can use whatever hardware you need to become the next gaming superstar.
 Nice.

 Putting our minds to the task

 Originally, we developed USB compatibility for the Shadow Box, so that the information from your USB device (typically, a keyboard and mouse) could be transferred from the box itself to your Shadow computer via our network.